uavaustin/orchestra/services/telemetry/README.md

   If information currently unavailable: `503` status code with an empty body.

-- `GET /api/mission`

-  JSON mission data from the plane parsed by the MAVLink library.

-  Very similar to `/api/raw-mission`.

-  On successful response: `200` status code with JSON data.
-  On failure: `504` status code with a JSON field called `err` stating an error reason.

 - `GET /api/raw-mission`

   Raw mission data from the plane.